mbonat/rubyonrailstutor/lesson4.md

 1. DESTROY a data model

-  > In order to DESTROY a model, you must first retrieve the model, then invoke a function on it destroys the entire object.
+  > In order to DESTROY a model, you must first retrieve the model, then invoke a function on it that destroys the entire object.

   ```ruby
     message = Message.last